 FOA

 Explicit authorization from either the Registered Name Holder or the Administrative Contact needs to be obtained in order to request an inter-registrar transfer.
 Such authorization must be made via a valid Standardized Form of Authorization (FOA).
-A detailed diagram of how the FOA comes into play can be found in Annex .
+A detailed diagram of how/when the FOA comes into play can be found in Annex E.

 The ‘Initial Authorization for Registrar Transfer’ must be used by the Gaining Registrar to request an authorization for a registrar transfer from the Transfer Contact.
-The losing registrar must send a copy of this FOA to the Registered Name Holder, however the registrar does not need to receive confirmation to let the transfer go through.
+The registrar of record must send a copy of this FOA to the Registered Name Holder, however the registrar does not need to receive confirmation to let the transfer go through.

 The IRTP specifies that the registrar is responsible for keeping copies of documentation, including the FOA, which may be required for filing and supporting a dispute as well as per the standard document retention policies of the contracts.